 Moving away from automatic.

-Automatic mode can be very useful for learning the basics, such as composition and just getting a feel for your camera.
+Automatic mode can be very useful for learning the basics, such as composition, and just getting a feel for your camera.
 If you want to use your camera with more control, it is important to explore other camera modes.
-Using manual mode or the semi-automatic modes help to justify your new purchase whether it is a DSLR, bridge camera or modern mirror-less camera.
+Using manual mode or the semi-automatic modes helps justify your new purchase, whether it is a DSLR, bridge camera, or modern mirrorless camera.

 I would like to go beyond the automatic mode.
 Should I shoot only in manual mode though?
 When should I use the “Semi-automatic (priority)” modes?

-The exposure triangle is a useful way to understand how 3 controls determine an exposure.
-The 3 controls are:
+The exposure triangle is a useful way to understand how three controls determine an exposure.
+The three controls are:

 Lens Aperture is an adjustable hole between the camera and lens glass designed to enlarge or shrink, like the pupil of the eye.
 Aperture controls the Depth of Field (range of sharpness) in a photo.
 A large aperture will allow more light to enter the camera.

-In Modern DSLRs iso is a sensor brightness control, a sensitive sensor (high number ISO) will record light faster.
+In modern DSLRs, ISO is a sensor brightness control.
+A sensitive sensor (high ISO) will record light faster.
 It is only with modern cameras that we have been able to control this part of the exposure between shots.

 (For the sake of this article, ISO will be a background control and we will mostly consider the relationship between Shutter speed and Aperture.)

 Camera shooting modes are usually changed easily with one of the main dials on the top of the camera body.
-The Shooting mode that are usually available are: Automatic Mode, Manual mode, Aperture priority, Shutter Priority and Bulb Mode.
+The shooting modes that are usually available are: automatic mode, manual mode, aperture priority, shutter priority, and Bulb mode.

-- Aperture priority (“AV” Canon, “A” Nikon) This mode puts the photographer in control of Aperture and will calculate the correct exposure based on the choice of Aperture.
+- Aperture priority (“AV” Canon, “A” Nikon) This mode puts the photographer in control of the aperture and will calculate the correct exposure based on the choice of aperture.

 - Bulb Mode (“B” High-end Canon, “M” Canon & Nikon) This is an extension of manual mode that allows the shutter to be held open for long periods of time.
-For example 5 minute exposures where manual mode will only allow up to 30 seconds.
-Accessories are normally required to use bulb mode, Such as a cable release or infrared remote.
+For example, 5 minute exposures when manual mode will only allow up to 30 seconds.
+Accessories are normally required to use bulb mode, such as a cable release or infrared remote.
 In the old days, the accessory was a rubber bulb.